The benefits of yoga for runners—plus, the top three poses you need to know about

-Did you know that a regular yoga practice could make you a stronger, more agile runner?
+Did you know a regular yoga practice could make you a stronger, more agile runner?
 There are many benefits of yoga for runners that could help you push yourself further and run faster, run for longer and run stronger.

-Investing in the best running shoes for women is a sure-fire way to help take your running technique to the next level, but when you're off the treadmill or away from the pavements there are yoga practices you can do to make you a better runner.
+Investing in the best running shoes for women is a sure-fire way to take your running technique to the next level, but when you're off the treadmill or away from the pavements there are yoga practices you can do to make you a better runner.
 Many of us associate yoga with slow mindful movements and a focus on the breath, but whether you’re injury-prone, suffer from tight muscles or feel you’re lacking the strength to push yourself, yoga could be the answer to all your running problems.

 Yoga can improve mobility and coordination, reduce the chances of injury, build strength, help you breathe more efficiently and help you push through the mental challenges that come with running big miles.
 Keen to discover the benefits of yoga for runners and find out how to incorporate a practice into your running schedule?
 Grab one of the best yoga mats and get ready to reap the benefits.

 What are the benefits of yoga for runners?

 Yoga is an essential part of recovery.
 If you’re constantly pounding the pavements without allowing your muscles to recover post-run, you’ll suffer in the long term.
 “Where running shortens muscles, yoga lengthens them,” says Chatty Dobson yoga instructor and owner of FLEX Chelsea.
 “The many twists in yoga create a more mobile spine, helping improve running technique and reducing the chances of an injury.”

 What’s more, yoga can help runners be more mindful and push through the mental challenges that come with tough, long-distance running.
 “Mentally you’ll be able to sit in the discomfort and push through your previous limits,” Dobson says.
-The breathwork element of yoga practice will teach you to breathe more efficiently as you pick up the pace and your lungs work harder, the meditative technique will help you dig deep and stabilize your breathing while you continue to rack up those miles.
+The breathwork element of yoga will teach you how to breathe better and more efficiently as you pick up the pace and your lungs work harder.
+The meditative technique will help you dig deep and stabilize your breathing while you continue to rack up those miles.

 When should runners practice yoga?